John McCain Remembered By PETA For His Years Of Animal Welfare Advocacy

 — PETA ???????? (@peta) August 26, 2018

-As The Inquisitr reported, he is widely remembered as a military officer who survived capture and torture by the North Vietnamese.
+As the Inquisitr reported, he is widely remembered as a military officer who survived capture and torture by the North Vietnamese.
 He ran for president twice.
 During the first run, he lost the candidacy to George W. Bush.
 In the second, he lost the presidency to Barack Obama.
-Despite the defeat, McCain worked with President Obama on bi-partisan initiatives like the “Gang of Eight” which focused on immigration reform.
+Despite the defeat, McCain worked with President Obama on bi-partisan initiatives like the “Gang of Eight,” which focused on immigration reform.

 CNN reports that both Presidents Barack Obama and George W. Bush will deliver eulogies at John McCain’s funeral.
 Before he died, in his last stand against him, McCain requested the absence of President Donald Trump at the funeral.